quirkey/magick/README.md

 magick has been thorougly tested and is memory-leak free as long as you always `Destroy()` MagickImage's after you no longer need them.

-Internally, MagickCore can be used concurrently without issues, though weve observed crashes/issues with concurrent usage when ImageMagick is compiled with OpenMP on OS X (this happens to be the default with homebrew).
+Internally, MagickCore can be used concurrently without issues, though we've observed crashes/issues with concurrent usage when ImageMagick is compiled with OpenMP on OS X (this happens to be the default with homebrew).
 Mileage may vary.

 ## TODO